legion2809/RmorfBinEditorWPF/README.md

 # Rmorf.bin Editor
 Rmorf.bin Editor is a program which purposed to animate morph objects in Mafia: TCOLH

+*Basically, this program should work properly only on Windows 10, 11.*

 ## What is morph objects?
 * Flags (MISE10-LETISTE, MISE16-LETISTE, MISE14-PARNIK, MISE06-AUTODROM)
 * Water (MISE15-PRISTAV, MISE18-PRISTAV)